 Once released from the chair, I stand, rather unsteadily.
 The stink now is quite strong.
 Fortifying myself for what I need to do, I stand straight.
 Forcing myself to make my body come alive, I reach over and grasp the bundle from Ivan.
 Then I push the man, kicking his left foot out from under him as I do so.
 He falls over and I dive for the door.
 Hoping with every imaginable neuron in my brain that there’s a lock on the outside, I’m rewarded.
 Slamming the door shut, I lock it.
 Running down the shorter hallway, I come to double doors, throw them open.
 I’m in the classroom where this nightmare had begun.

 Thankfully it’s empty.
 Back from the direction I had run, I can hear the pounding on the door from those I had locked inside.
-Running to the doors we had entered, I slam against them, nothing.
+Running to the doors we entered, I slam against them, nothing.
 They’re locked.
 Needing my gifts now more than ever, I pass my hand over the keypad and will the door to unlock.
 Nothing.
 I do it again.
 Nothing.
 I clear my head of thoughts, fear, anger, retribution.
 I become the door lock.
 It clicks.
-I open the door.
+I open it.
 With a swift kick, I knock the keypad off the wall and sparks fly from the disconnecting wires.
 I walk into the garage and close the doors behind me, making sure they lock.

 Common sense tells me there must be another means of egress other than the elevator.
 It’s a matter of safety.
 Even a top secret facility needs an escape route for emergencies.
 I look.
 Toward the north, in the distance I see a ladder attached to one of the support columns.
 Just then, with an audible click, the fluorescent lights above me all go black.
-They know I’m in the garage and are working to hamper my escape attempt.
+They know I’m in the garage and are working to hamper my escape.
 It’s pitch black, no lights from anywhere.
-I run toward where I know the ladder to be, avoiding all the cars, the parking blocks and waste cans in the path.
+I run to where I know the ladder is, avoiding all the cars, the parking blocks and waste cans in the path.
 Once there, I grasp the clothes and towel in one arm and begin to climb.
 At the top, I feel around.
 A simple handle opens the trap door.
 I move up into the light streaming through the windows and roof of the old house.